AndrewJBateman/angular-material-portfolio/README.md

 * Run `npm run build:stats` to run the webpack-bundle-analyzer & generate a stats.json file inside of the dist folder.

 * Run `npm run analyze` and navigate to `http://localhost:8888/` to see the analysis.

+* Run `ng build --prod --aot` to create build file with Ahead of Time (aot) compilation.

+* Run `firebase deploy` to deploy to firebase hosting.

 ## Code Examples